Humorist Lightens Depression's Darkness By Talking (And Laughing) About It

 But then I could see my peers going about their day and teachers and society was continuing along.
 And I thought, "This is shameful.
 There's something wrong with me.
 But it's so strange, it's so unknown that I'd better keep it to myself."

 And so it was this secret that I held — that I was disturbed, crazy, alien.
 Something like that.
-The only association I had of mental illness was from Bugs Bunny cartoons — which is that eventually you'll be in a straitjacket in a padded room thinking you're Napoleon.
+The only association I had of mental illness was from Bugs Bunny cartoons — which is that eventually you'll be in a straitjacket in a padded room, thinking you're Napoleon.

 I didn't want to be taken away from my family.
 I didn't want to get in trouble.
 I didn't want to be institutionalized.
 So I thought, I better keep it a secret.
 But it was just this unsourced terror that I had. ...
 It led to a lot of kind of hyper-achieving mentality.
 I joined every activity at school.
 I was elected to class offices of vice president and president of my class.
 I tried to be the friendliest, most outgoing kid I could — thinking that that could be medicinal and counteract it.